idesemi-weekly/VRxEMG/README.md

 1. Download the [OpenBCI application](https://openbci.com/downloads) on your computer.

 2. Plug the OpenBCI Bluetooth Dongle in, turn on the Cyton board and attach the sensors to the arms of each players by trying to fix it on the forearm muscles.
+*Channel 0 is for the right arm of P1, Channel 1 is for the right arm of P2, Channel 2 is for the left arm of P1, and Channel 3 is for the left arm of P2.*

 3. Run the OpenBCI application and use the networking window to setup the LSL protocol.